hieunq95/tiny-llm-agent/kubernetes/README.md

 - **Local Testing**: Running the system on **Minikube** and **Helm** before cloud deployment.
 - **Cloud Deployment**: Deploying on **Google Kubernetes Engine (GKE)** with autoscaling and monitoring.

 **Disclaimer**: The `tiny-llm-agent` is provided for the demonstration purpose.
 It is implemented to run on CPU to ensure compatibility with most hardware devices.
-Additionally, the response length is limited to 256 tokens because the 0.5B LLM cannot efficiently handle very long contexts.
+Additionally, the response length is limited to a fixed number of tokens because the 0.5B LLM cannot efficiently handle very long contexts.
 Expanding beyond these limitations can be achieved by using a larger model (e.g., Qwen2.5-7B) and enabling GPU processing for faster responses.

 ---